Fertility Awarness Method: Frequently Asked Questions

 How much time does it take to use FAM?

 FAM takes literally a few minutes out of your day.
-Depending on your thermometer, taking your temperature first thing in the morning can take anywhere from 30 seconds to a few minutes.
+Depending on your thermometer (this is the one I’ve been using for years), taking your temperature first thing in the morning can take anywhere from 30 seconds to a few minutes.
 It takes about another minute to check your other fertility signs (cervical fluid and also optional cervical position).

 Is FAM good for everyone?